TMS Off-Label Treatment for Addiction

-Research shows that high-frequency rTMS (>5 Hz) transiently increases or tweaks cortical excitability, which in turn, can alter the brain chemistry in people with addiction.
+Research shows that high-frequency rTMS (>5 Hz) transiently increases or tweaks cortical excitability, which in turn can alter the brain chemistry in people with addiction.

 TMS can Alter Brain Responses to Drug Cues

 Hence, treatment methodologies targeting the brain circuitry related to cue reactivity may influence cue-tempted relapse.
 One such approach is TMS.
-This non-invasive brain stimulation has shown to suppress brain response to drug and alcohol cues in heavy alcohol and cocaine users.
+This non-invasive brain stimulation has been shown to suppress brain response to drug and alcohol cues in heavy alcohol and cocaine users.

 The investigators at the Medical University of South Carolina were the first to demonstrate these effects of TMS on cue reactivity in patients with addiction.
-They used brain imaging before and after each TMS session to project the picture of the brain processes of the participants when they viewed images of alcohol-or-cocaine-related cues.
+They used brain imaging before and after each TMS session to project the picture of the brain processes of the participants when they viewed images of alcohol or cocaine-related cues.
 The outcome was a noticeably reduced drug-cue reactivity.

 rTMS can Increase the Release of Dopamine – the Pleasure Chemical